Grow your business successfully

 As a growing business, your own experience can be even more valuable.
 You will be able to build up an in-depth picture of what customers want, how they behave and which of your marketing approaches work best.

 Taking the time to talk to key customers pays off.
 Your suppliers and other business partners can be important sources of market information.
 You should encourage your employees to share what they know about customers and the market.
-See customer research: what you need to know and understand your customers' needs.
+See what you need to know about customer research.

 Product and service development